 We all want our kids to get a varied diet with the right nutrients, but this desire can go too far—leading parents to obsess over exact vitamin/mineral intake, “normal” growth charts and other fine-point details.
-When parents model high food anxiety, you can be certain that the kids take notice, either inheriting that anxiety themselves or pushing against such rigid rules.
+When parents model food anxiety, you can be certain that the kids take notice, either inheriting that anxiety themselves or pushing against such rigid rules.

 The No-Thank-You Bite

 “Try it!
 It’s just one bite!”

-You may not call it this, but you know the approach: your child must try at least one bite before deciding yes or no. While the no-thank-you bite strategy does have some positive elements (like a focus on politeness and choice), it still primes kids for the no. They may take a bite out of obligation, but many have already made up their minds that they aren’t going to like it.
+You may have a different name for this, but you know the approach: your child must try at least one bite before deciding yes or no. While the no-thank-you bite strategy does have some positive elements (like a focus on politeness and choice), it still primes kids for the no. They may take a bite out of obligation, but many have already made up their minds that they aren’t going to like it.

 So What to Do With a Picky Eater?
 5 Ways to Take a Positive Approach

 The main problem with the above-mentioned strategies is the same: they set an antagonistic tone for meals, automatically framing mealtime as battle-time!
 Plus, recent research suggests that pressure-filled strategies like these don’t work—this 2018 study in Appetite has shown that parental pressure does not improve picky eating behaviors in toddlers.